rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-You only give your returned result a new structure with the intermediate `edges` and `pageInfo` fields.
-The `pageInfo` then has the cursor of the last message in the list.
-Now you should be able to query the first page the following way:
+You gave the result a new structure with the intermediate `edges` and `pageInfo` fields.
+The `pageInfo` field now has the cursor of the last message in the list, and you should be able to query the first page the following way:

 {{< highlight javascript >}}
 query {